Search

 David Švec piano

-David Švec studied piano and conducting at the České Budějovice Conservatoire and the Janáček Academy of Performing Arts in Brno.
-In February 2000 he took part at conducting masterclasses under Sir Colin Davis in Dresden, and in 2002 he made a study visit to Vienna’s Universität für Musik und darstellende Kunst (under L. Hager).
-In 2004 he won the Bösendorfer Prize at the Belvedere International Competition in Vienna in the Opera Coaching category.
+David Švec studied piano and conducting first at the České Budějovice Conservatoire and then at the Janáček Academy of Performing Arts in Brno.
+In February 2000 he took part at conducting masterclasses under Sir Colin Davis in Dresden, and in 2002 he completed a study visit at the Universität für Musik und darstellende Kunst in Vienna (under Leopold Hager).
+In 2004 he won the Bösendorfer Preis in the opera coaching category at the Belvedere International Competition in Vienna.

 Compositions